cefjoeii/BucketSDK/README.md

 #if RELEASE
     [Bucket.shared setEnvironment: DeploymentEnvironmentProduction];
 #endif

+// You may need to set your retailer id & retailer secret:
+[Credentials setRetailerId:@"RetailerId"];
+[Credentials setRetailerSecret:@"RetailerSecret"];

 // Okay now that you set the environment, you should be able to log in with a Retailer:
 [Retailer logInWithPassword:@"password" username:@"username" :^(BOOL success, NSError * _Nullable error) {